 - Dress accordingly.
 Lightweight clothes are recommended year round for the warm weather and humidity.
 However, consider wearing long shirts and pants to protect yourself from insects and leeches.

 - Bring ample supplies.
 There is a small grocery store for basics in Kuala Tahan, but for more specific items, bring them with you.
-We recommend your own torch for a night safari as well as insect repellent.
+We recommend your own torch for a night safari as well as insect repellent and sunscreen.

 - Plan your trip ahead.
 This will make the journey much more enjoyable especially if you have limited time to explore.